Nef cones of nested Hilbert schemes of points on surfaces: The Nef Cone

 From this, we immediately see that three of those pull backs are in fact extremal rays as they are each the pull back of a nef line bundle along a morphism which is dual to three independent effective curve classes.

-The question then is how to ``correct'' the fourth extremal ray.
+The question then is how to correct the fourth extremal ray.
 Ideally, the intersection matrix would be diagonal so we consider replacing $H^a$ with $H^a-H^b$.
-That difference is just $H^{\mathrm{diff}}$, and, in fact, that works.
+The difference is just $H^{\mathrm{diff}}$ and it actually works.

 We will compute the nef cones of $\mathbf{P}^2$, $\mathbf{F}_0 =\mathbf{P}^1 \times \mathbf{P}^1$, and $\mathbf{F}_i$, $i>0$ separately for notational reasons, but the proofs are entirely analogous.